bbauska/meta-html-css-in-depth/readme.md

 just "Sass"), provides a more concise way of writing CSS.
 It uses indentation rather than brackets to indicate the nesting of selectors and newlines rather than semicolons to separate properties.
-Files using this syntax have the .sass extension.\"
+Files using this syntax have the .sass extension.

 This example highlights these differences.